Structural Model Project

-- Critical Analysis: The ability to evaluate and identify good and bad structures.
+- Critical Analysis: The ability to evaluate and identify a good and bad structures.

 - Communication: The ability to convince other people that your structure is good.

-- Design: (70%) This will be based on the amount of load your structure carries.
+- Design: (50%) This will be based on the amount of load your

-- Critical Analysis: (10%) This will be based on the accuracy of your predictions in the prediction phase.
+- Critical Analysis: (35%) This will be based on the accuracy of your

-- Communication: (10%) This will be based of the percentage of top-third votes received
+- Communication: (15%) This will be based of the percentage of top-third votes received

 ||Task or Product

-Purchase the kit of parts, confer with your partner, and begin
+Purchase the kit of parts.
+Confer with your partner and

 Stop all work at midnight.